wormhole-foundation/wormhole-icco/WHITEPAPER.md

 - `TokenSaleContributor` contracts live on all chains.
   - Collects contributions, distributes tokens to `TokenSaleContributor` contracts after the sale has ended and the token allocation has been bridged.

+These contracts are upgradable with a single key (see **Owner Only** section of each program for relevant methods).
+We encourage the implementor to use a multisig wallet for deployment at the very least.

 ## Detailed Design

 To create a sale, a user invokes the `createSale()` method on the sale `TokenSaleConductor`.
 It takes the following set or arguments: